What Makes You a High-Risk Driver?

 Other Competitive Options

-Nationwide offers an industry-leading safe driver discount of up to 40% once you rebuild your record, making them a great long-term option.
-National General and GAINSCO round out the specialist field, both offering competitive monthly SR-22 rates for liability coverage — strong choices for drivers needing SR-22 filings.
+Nationwide offers an industry-leading safe driver discount of up to 40% through their SmartRide telematics program, which focuses on your current driving habits rather than your past record — a major advantage for high-risk drivers.
+Kemper and Bristol West (a Progressive subsidiary) round out the specialist field, both handling non-standard auto insurance cases that standard carriers decline.
 USAA is worth a quote if you or an immediate family member has military service, as they consistently post the lowest rates even for high-risk profiles.

 Shopping Strategy for High-Risk Drivers

 Contact at least five insurers when shopping as a high-risk driver.
-Request quotes from both specialists (The General, Direct Auto, Bristol West, GAINSCO) and major carriers that accept high-risk drivers (Progressive, GEICO, State Farm, Travelers).
+Request quotes from both specialists (The General, Direct Auto, Dairyland, Kemper) and major carriers that accept high-risk drivers (Travelers, Progressive, GEICO, State Farm).
 Rate differences can easily exceed $1,000 annually between the highest and lowest quotes.

 Consider using an independent insurance broker who works with multiple high-risk carriers.
 Brokers understand which companies offer the best rates for specific violation types and can streamline your shopping process significantly.